or

 Heavy metals were found in dark chocolate made by Hershey's, Trader Joe's, and other brands.

 On Dec.
 15, 2022, Consumer Reports (CR) scientists released a report analyzing heavy metals in 28 different dark chocolate bars.
-They decided to conduct this research in response to the already-existing body of research that has detected two heavy metals in some dark chocolate bars: cadmium and lead.
+They decided to conduct this research in response to the George Washington University study, which had been underway.

 After conducting the testing, the CR researchers found both cadmium and lead in all 28 bars, which are made by a variety of different brands.

 They then organized all 28 bars into a list based on their lead and cadmium content, using California's maximum allowable dose level (MADL) for lead (0.5 micrograms) and cadmium (4.1 micrograms).
-CR believes California’s MADL is the most protective methodology available.
+CR believed California’s MADL was the most protective methodology available.

 Article continues below advertisement